Why Dependent Care Grants?

 - Other expenses not associated with the additional care or travel of the dependent(s) or caregiver

 AAS members and/or Division members are limited to one (1) dependent care grant per family per meeting.
-To apply, complete and submit the online form for the meeting that you will attend before the application deadline.
+To apply, complete and submit the online application form for the meeting that you will attend before the application deadline.
+The form will generally be linked from the meeting's main menu.

 For AAS winter and summer meetings: Reimbursement will be made after all travel is completed.
 All expenses must be justified with a receipt to claim the award.
 All receipts must be submitted to the AAS staff accountant within one month of the end of the meeting.
 If your reimbursement includes only airfare, the airline receipt can be emailed to AAS finance.